ivangalkindeveloper/flutter_platform_component/README.md

 Toggle item for toggle component.

 ## TODO
-1) Duplication of all colors in ready-made components for easy overwriting;\
+1) Duplication of all colors in ready-made components for easy overwriting;
-2) Elevation of components;\
+2) Elevation of components;
-3) Refactoring circular indicators from static methods to widgets;\
+3) Refactoring circular indicators from static methods to widgets;
-4) Refactoring icons from static methods to widgets;\
+4) Refactoring icons from static methods to widgets;
-5) Refactoring text widgets from static methods to widgets.
+5) Refactoring text widgets from static methods to widgets;
+6) Support WEB.

 ## Additional Information
 For more details see example project.\